-The policy also helps the River Authority preserve flexibility throughout the fiscal year to make adjustments in funding for programs approved in connection with the annual budget.
+The policy also helps the River Authority preserve flexibility throughout the fiscal year to adjust funding for programs approved in connection with the annual budget and the adopted strategic plan.

-It is the responsibility of the Director of Support Services to report all fund balances appropriately in the River Authority's Audited Financial Statements and Annual Adopted Budget.
+It is the responsibility of the Chief Financial Officer, or equivalent title, to report all fund balances appropriately in the River Authority's Audited Financial Statements and Annual Adopted Budget.